olisheldon/olisheldon.github.io/_projects/adventofcode23/day_7.md

 ## Description

-Model a card game called 'Camel Cards' (like Poker but designed to be played on a camel(?))
+Model a card game called 'Camel Cards', a game like Poker but designed to be played on a camel(?).

 In Camel Cards, a player gets a number of hands, with an integer bid amount for each hand.
 A hand is an ordered list of five standard playing cards.